-Through a partnership with Pets Unlimited, a 24-hour veterinary hospital in San Francisco, current VET SOS clients in good standing are eligible to receive limited emergency care for their pets between VET SOS clinic dates, only when all of the following criteria are met:
+Through a partnership with the Pacific Heights Campus of the SF SPCA, a 24-hour veterinary hospital in San Francisco, current VET SOS clients in good standing are eligible to receive limited emergency care for their pets between VET SOS clinic dates, only when all of the following criteria are met:

 - Your pet is a dog or cat.

 - Your pet is spayed or neutered.